Maggie Rogers' $1.29 Million L.A. Home Is So Cozy and Chic: Go Inside

 The picturesque pad is 1,034 square feet and overflowing with charm.
 From the hardwood floors to the floor-to-ceiling bookshelves, there's plenty of character.
 The cozy, white kitchen also offers the perfect place to cook delicious meals, and the serene bathroom's giant tub is a tranquil spot to get squeaky clean.

 Of course, the real retreat is the outdoor oasis.
-From looking out at the rolling hills to admiring the greenery in the sitting area, there's something for everyone to enjoy.
+From the views of the rolling hills to the gorgeous greenery, there's something for everyone to enjoy.

 Want to see photos of Rogers' abode?